MieuxVoter/mv-api-spec/README.md

 # Mieux Voter OpenAPI Definition

-This reposority hosts the OpenAPI specification for the API of MieuxVoter, a Majority Judgment polling application spearheaded by the french nonprofit [MieuxVoter.fr](https://mieuxvoter.fr).
+This reposority hosts the **OpenAPI specifications** for the API of MieuxVoter, a Majority Judgment polling application spearheaded by the french nonprofit [MieuxVoter.fr](https://mieuxvoter.fr).